VoxedAi/frontend/README.md

 ## Features

-- **Notebook Management**: Create and manage notebooks for organizing your files and conversations
+- **Space Management**: Create and manage spaces for organizing your files and conversations
-- **File Upload**: Upload various file types to your notebooks
+- **File Upload**: Upload various file types to your spaces
 - **AI Chat**: Interact with your files using Gemini AI with streaming responses
 - **Authentication**: Secure authentication with Clerk